Derpford/i-find-it-quite-simple/readme.md

 ### Energy
 Weapons that shoot zappy things.
 High accuracy, fixed damage, eats ammo fast.
 Replaces plasma rifle spawns.
 - Plasma Gun (Well Done): Shoots a perfectly accurate stream of blue death.
 80 shots in the mag, 32 damage per shot.
 Altfire shoots green plasma at a slower rate for 40 damage per shot, not that anybody will notice.
 Dropped by the Arachnotron and also by Plasma Rifle Zombies in Zombie Pack 1.
 - Tech Rifle (Medium Rare): 60-round mag; burst-fires accurate lasers that do 32 damage per shot--but the last shot of the burst also causes a laser blast on impact, for 16 damage (no falloff) in a 128 radius.
 Altfire fires a Big Laser that leaves the rifle in cooldown for a bit, but does 32 direct damage plus 64 damage (no falloff) in that 128 radius.
+Patented "Dirty Mag" technology makes spare mags explode when the altfire passes over them!
 Dropped by Z-Sec from the Z-Sec pack.
 - Railgun (Rare): Feeds directly from ammo supply.
 It's a railgun.
 Does 150 damage per shot.
 Primary fire rails.
 Secondary fire guns.
 (I will not elaborate.)
 Added by the Long-Distance Pack.
 Drops from certain Revenant variants if you've unlocked the Doot Pack.
 - Buster (RAW): A powerful energy weapon from an ancient warrior, a true hero who believed that even now there is hope for man.
 Fires bright-yellow packets of energy that explode on impact, consuming 10 cells at a time and doing 255 damage per shot in a 255-unit radius.
 Altfire overflows the integer, consuming all of your cell ammo in one glorious beam.
 Unlocked by the Mega Zandy Pack.